kjs29/nback/README.md

 # Download the game

-## Clone the repo from Github (MacOS or Windows)
+## Method 1 - Clone the repo from Github (MacOS or Windows)

-Copy & Paste the following code below in your terminal - The game will be downloaded in the folder named `~/Desktop/pygame_nback`
+Copy & Paste the following code below in your terminal.

+The game will be downloaded in the folder named `~/Desktop/pygame_nback` and start playing the game automatically.

 <em>MacOS or Linux</em>